gtonussi/amazing-links/README.md

 Below are instructions to run this application.<br />
 Please keep in mind that to fetch data from API, a GraphCMS token is required.
 If you need access, contact admin.

-- Open terminal/cmd on unzipped folder;
+- Open terminal/cmd on unzipped folder
 - Run: *yarn install* or *npm install*
 - Create a preview running: *yarn dev* or *npm run dev*